 BSc (Agriculture), MSc (Food Science), PhD (Microbiology)

 Khotso joined the AECI Board in 2016 and took up his position as Chairman on 1 March 2017.
-He is a member of the Risk Committee and, in line with King III, will also be a member of the Remuneration Committee and Chairman of the Nominations Committee going forward.
+He is Chairman of the Nominations Committee and a member of the Risk Committee.
 Khotso is Special Advisor to the Minister of Science and Technology, Chancellor of the University of the Free State, Chairman of Tiger Brands, Lead Independent Non-executive Director at Afrox and a Non-executive Director of Hans Merensky Holdings.

 Zellah joined the AECI Board in 2007 and chairs the Social and Ethics Committee.
 She is an Executive and a Board member at Dimension Data.
 She was previously an Executive at Plessey where she served as Managing Executive of Plessey Broadband Investments and Managing Director of Plessey South Africa for a number of years.
 Zellah is a member of the Engen Board.
 Previously she served on the Boards of Afric Oil (Chair), Worldwide Coal Carolina (Chair), the Oceana Group, Worldwide African Investment Holdings (now Phembani) and the Unisa School of Business Leadership.

 BAcc, MBL, CA(Z), CD(SA)